 Figure 14.
-Coherence function of the torque coefficient of one rotor column, the drag and lift coefficients of the 2-VATT at λ{opt} with the upstream streamwise velocity measurement at x = -6H in regular waves f04A2 (top) and irregular waves IS (bottom).
+Coherence function of the torque coefficient of one rotor column, the drag and lift coefficients of the 2-VATT at λ{opt} with the upstream streamwise velocity measurement at x = -6~H in regular waves f04A2 (top) and irregular waves JS (bottom).

-4. Conclusion
+4. Conclusions

-While numerous studies analysed experimentally the effect of surface waves on horizontal axis tidal turbines, only a few considered vertical axis ones and none considered twin vertical axis tidal turbines (2-VATT).
-In this paper, we tested a 1/20 scale bottom mounted and ducted 2-VATT, similar to HydroQuest's 1 MW-rated demonstrator, in Ifremer's flume tank with waves propagating against the current.
-Seven wave conditions are presented to assess independently the effect of the waves amplitude and their frequency as well as to compare the effect of regular and irregular waves on the turbine behaviour.
+While numerous studies have analysed the effect of surface waves on horizontal axis tidal turbines, only a few have considered vertical axis ones in limited wave and operating conditions, and none have considered twin vertical axis tidal turbines (2-VATT).
+In this paper, we tested a 1/20 scale bottom mounted and ducted 2-VATT, similar to HydroQuest's 1 MW-rated demonstrator, in a larger range of wave and operating conditions compared to the previous studies on vertical axis turbines.
+Seven wave conditions are presented to independently assess the effect of the waves' amplitudes and their frequencies, as well as to compare the effect of regular and irregular waves on the turbine behaviour.

 The results show that the maximal average power coefficient is unaffected by the presence of waves, although the power curve may be slightly shifted towards higher tip speed ratios.
-The average hydrodynamic loads on the turbine increase with the regular wave amplitude but they remain less than 5 % higher than without waves.
-The effect of the waves on the power and loads fluctuations is much more important as the standard deviation of the power, the drag and the lift follow a linear trend with a slope of 2, 3 and 4 respectively with regard to the wave amplitude.
-Those linear trends are unchanged by the tip speed ratio for the loads while the slope increases with the tip speed ratio for the power standard deviation.
-That result indicates a low interaction between the periodic wave loadings and the periodic rotors loadings considering the turbine loads but a strong interaction considering the power.
-Furthermore, no effect of the wave frequency is observed on the average and standard deviation of the power and loads, but the waves amplitude level at variable frequencies is probably too low to significantly affect the turbine response, whatever the frequency.
+The average hydrodynamic loads on the turbine increase with the regular wave amplitude but they remain less than 5% higher than without waves.
+The effect of the waves on the power and loads fluctuation is much more important.
+The standard deviation of the power, the drag, and the lift follow a linear trend with a slope of 2, 3, and 4, respectively, with regard to the wave amplitude.
+However, the too-low wave amplitude of the variable-frequency cases prevented us from highlighting the wave frequency's influence on the turbine behaviour.
+Looking in more detail at the effect of the intermediate frequency and amplitude wave case, we find that the drag, lift, and pitching moment distribution ranges are extended to up to 6.7 times greater, and that the extreme values are exceeded by 40 to 90% with the regular waves compared to the conditions with current only.
+The rotor torque and load fluctuation increase is highly correlated with the surface elevation and the orbital velocity, with a cross-correlation coefficient exceeding 0.75 and a coherence function exceeding 0.5 on all the wave spectrum bandwidth.

-Looking in more details at the effect of the intermediate frequency and amplitude wave cases, we find that the drag, lift and pitching moment distribution ranges are largely extended, up to 6.7 times greater, and that the extreme values are exceeded by 40 to 90 % with the regular waves compared to the condition with current only.
-Those results must be taken into account for the structural design of such a ducted 2-VATT.
-Moreover, the rotor torque (and so the power) fluctuations are strongly correlated and in phase with the free surface elevation above the turbine, which, according to the linear wave theory, is also phased with the streamwise orbital velocity.
-The turbine loads fluctuations are also correlated to the surface elevation but with a phase lag that may indicate added mass effects on the loads applied to the whole structure.
-In addition, the spectral analysis of a rotor column torque reveals a rotational sampling of the waves by the blades, similarly to horizontal axis turbines, with peaks at frequencies combining the wave frequency and the rotational frequency.

-Regarding the difference between regular and irregular waves, apart from the standard deviation of the lift that is lower with irregular waves, the 2-VATT response is similar in terms of average and standard deviation of the power and the loads.
-However, the load distributions are different between the two cases as they mimic the velocity distribution that presents a single mode with irregular waves against two modes in regular waves.
-As a result, the streamwise load ranges are 1.4 times larger in irregular waves and the extreme values are exceeded compared to the regular wave case.
-Thus, testing vertical axis tidal turbine models in regular waves only is insufficient to accurately predict the wave-induced loads for the design of full-scale turbines operating at sea.
-The spectral signature of the irregular waves on the torque and the loads is similar to that of regular waves, except that the peaks at the wave frequency and its combinations with the rotational frequency are wider.
-Indeed, the torque and loads spectra are coherent with the velocity spectrum on the whole wave frequency bandwidth.
+In addition, the 2-VATT response is similar in terms of average and standard deviation of the power and the loads between the regular and irregular wave cases of similar period and height.
+However, the streamwise load range is 1.4 times larger in irregular waves and the extreme values are exceeded compared to the regular wave case due to the load distribution shape difference, with a single mode in irregular waves and two in regular ones.
+Thus, testing vertical axis tidal turbine models in regular waves only is insufficient to accurately predict the wave-induced loads for the mechanical design of full-scale turbines operating at sea.

-In the future, tests with several wave directions relatively to the current direction could extend the present study and improve the understanding of the ducted 2-VATT response to surface waves at sea.
-A dedicated analyse of the added mass coefficients may better explain the correlation lags between the surface elevation and the loads, and could contribute to better predict the wave-induced load fluctuations on such a ducted 2-VATT.
-Furthermore, beyond the turbine response, studying the effect of the surface waves on the turbine wake would also be of interest in the perspective of tidal turbine farm deployments.
+In the future, tests with several wave directions relative to the current direction could extend the present study and improve the understanding of the ducted 2-VATT response to surface waves at sea.
+Furthermore, studying the effect of the surface waves on the turbine wake would also be of interest from the perspective of tidal turbine farm deployments.